zegelinfamily/our-travels/README.md

 The value of -210.93395° for Sydney in the second example is calculated by subtracting 360° from the actual longitude of 151.175287°.

 By manually tweaking the longitude of some locations you can usually get the curve to draw in the desired direction.
 The only situation where there could be a problem is if a trip goes 'around the world'.
 In this case you have to figure out where you want the map to break and put two values for the location there.
 This is best seen in the 1986 Around The World.tsv where there are 2 values for Honolulu and a value of 100 for the mode of travel between the two.
 This mode of travel prevents a curve from being drawn between the 'two' Honolulu's.
 If you change the mode of travel to anything visible - say 1 - then you will see a curve connecting Honolulu to itself by stretching from one side of the map to the other.

+## Uploading to a Website.

+The Site.swift file has a global variable 'subsite' which can be used to add this project to an existing website but keep it as a seperate project.
+There may be a better way but I haven't managed to find it.

+The following is for our family website zegelin.com, hosted at Github, but should be similar for other websites.

+To make this a sub-site of zegelin.com you need to do the following:
+    Build the website setting var subsite in Site.swift to ‘/name-of-subsite’ - leave blank for local build Find the resulting Build folder and within it move the trips folder from Build/name-of-subsite to Build Delete the name-of-subsite folder
+    Copy the resulting Build folder to eg: zegelinfamily.github.io and change its name to “name-of-subsite” Upload zegelinfamily.github.io to GitHub.
+        Alternatively just replace name-of-subsite directory on Github directly.

+## Bugs:

+Dark mode doesn’t work on Firefox?
+Maps don’t show properly on mobile phone